keeganmjgreen/rc_car/docs/rc_car_mark_ii.md

 ![](equation_01.svg)

-The motor armature windings' resistance (*R_a*) is on the order of magnitude of 1 Ω. The The logical high voltage levels of the microcontroller is around 5.0 V = *V_BB*.
-The voltage supplied by the two-cell lithium polymer battery is 2 × 3.7 V = 7.4 V = *V_CC*.
-The forward/turn-on voltage drop *V_D,on* of the NP junction modeled as diode *D_B* is around 0.7 V.
+The motor armature windings' resistance (R_a) is on the order of magnitude of 1 Ω. The The logical high voltage level of the microcontroller is around 5.0 V = V_BB.
+The voltage supplied by the two-cell lithium polymer battery is 2 × 3.7 V = 7.4 V = V_CC.
+The forward/turn-on voltage drop V_D,on of the NP junction modeled as diode D_B is around 0.7 V = v_BE.

 ![](equation_02.svg)

+For the BJT to have reached saturation and its PN junction to be forward-biased, the resistance at its base must be less than around 64.2 Ω. The closest, most common resistor value is 50 Ω, yet none were available.
+Two 100 Ω resistors in parallel would be used in lieu if it were not for the maximum rated current draw of 40 mA from the microcontroller output being exceeded nonetheless, by a factor of two:

 ![](equation_03.svg)